 The Scrum method is definitely one of the most frequently used approaches by agile enterprises.
 Without getting into too many technical details, the main point to keep in mind about Scrum is its core principle: coordinating an iterative project through regular cycles – called sprints – that can take one to four weeks long.
 Communication among all team members is key to ensure the development project’s success.

 Watch out for potential meaning confusions : Agile management vs Scrum, what’s the difference?

 Kanban is both a method and a well-known agile tool, providing a clearer visual representation of projects’ progress.
 In fact, the Kanban’s final purpose is to optimize workflow management by progressively making tasks advance throughout the dashboard, one column after the other.

 At the same time, this method facilitates better collaboration and coordination among teams, who gain clearer, centralized information as well as a real-time progress update of the project.

-SAFe is an agile management method embodying a mindset and a framework for teams to be aligned with the overall business strategy.
+Concerning agility at enterprise scale, SAFe – Scaled Agile Framework – is one of the most popular agile management method, embodying a mindset and a framework for teams to be aligned with the overall business strategy.

 The core principle is to split work into smaller tasks to be framed and scheduled within teams, making sure that each one of them stays focused on the ultimate goal to achieve.
 Implementing SAFe means improving the project management efficiency as well as ensuring greater flexibility and cross-functional collaboration… being increasingly agile at scale.

 Moreover, SAFe introduces a common technical glossary to set the bases for more efficient collaboration among all the stakeholders involved in the same project for a given product development.
-Differently from other agile methods, such as the eXtreme Programming (XP), SAFe agile framework better suits larger teams, made up of at least 50 people.
+Differently from other agile methods, such as the eXtreme Programming – that we’ll detail hereunder – SAFe agile framework better suits larger teams, made up of at least 50 people.

 This agile methodology relies on five core pillars: